Peaceful Hong Kong march marred by fire outside court, police say

 China has repeatedly blamed foreign powers, including the United States, for stirring up the unrest.

-Reporting by Hong Kong bureau; Writing by David Dolan; Editing by Stephen Coates
+Reporting by Farah Master and Jessie Pang; Writing by David Dolan; Editing by Stephen Coates